 mobile phone 917 658-8130; e-mail: firstname.lastname@example.org

-Mr. Rayman is Of Counsel to the firm.
+Mr. Rayman is a partner of the firm.

 Until recently Mr. Rayman was Senior Vice President for QuePasa Corporation, a NASD-listed social networking company focused on the U.S. Hispanic marketplace.
 From 2002 until 2006, Mr. Rayman served as President of Budget Living, a national women’s lifestyle magazine that he co-founded and ultimately sold to Hearst Magazines.
 Budget Living received many awards including the American Society of Magazine Editors’ award for General Excellence and an ASME nomination for Personal Service Journalism.
 Prior to founding the magazine, Mr. Rayman was the Executive Vice President for Publishing of the Digital Convergence Corporation.